Jordan Wadi Rum Camping Guide & Best Bedouin Camps On The Desert

 5. Wadi Rum essential information

-The largest wadi in Jordan, Wadi Rum, is a desert located in the south of the country, 60 km away from the city of Aqaba.
+Wadi Rum is the largest wadi in Jordan, and a desert, located in the south of the country, 60 km away from the city of Aqaba.
 Also known as the Valley Of The Moon, it got its name from the unusual landscape and uniquely shaped red sandstone and granite rocks that can be found in the area.
 Thanks to its distinctive scenery, the Wadi Rum Protected Area is also a part of the UNESCO World Heritage List.

 Wadi Rum offers many opportunities for outdoor adventures from full-day jeep trips, to climbing and hiking the area.
 The desert is also home to the highest mountain in Jordan.
 But what really allows you to get to know this place better is staying a night in Wadi Rum, and better yet – camping with Bedouins.